ubeninja77/hotel/README.md

 ## Introduction

-Your company has been contracted to build a booking system for a small hotel.
-This system will be used by employees working at the front desk, and will not be available to the general public.
+Our company has been contracted to build a booking system for a small hotel.
+This system will be used by employees who manage bookings and booking data, and will not be available to the general public.

-This system will have two parts: a user interface that runs in the terminal, and a module full of business logic, classes and methods that keep track of which rooms are reserved when. **Your job is to implement the business logic only.** You do **not** need to build a CLI for this project.
+This system will have two parts: a user interface that runs in the terminal, and a module full of business logic, classes and methods that track which rooms are reserved, and at what dates.

+We should **not** build a CLI for this project.

-Instead, you will use tests to verify your part of the system works as intended.
+Instead, we will use tests to verify that this part of the system works as intended.

 ### Expectations